Maverick is a Marvel character with ties with the X-Men.

 Gains and losses

-It is likely at this stage that North received the anti-aging factors from the Weapon X project.
+It is likely at this stage that North received the anti-aging genetic factor from the Weapon X project.
 This allowed him to remain about 32 or 33 for years if not decades.

 Christoph killed all his opponents, including Andreas, rather than surrender his wounded comrades-in-arms.